huntdatacenter/docs/docs/coordination/README.md

 This section contains information on administrative issues aimed at scientific coordinators in HUNT Cloud.

 ::: tip Get going
-Head over to our [get going](/agreements/get-going/) guide to read how to start on the agreements for your new data space and labs.
+Head over to our [get going](/coordination/get-going/) guide to read how to start on the agreements for your data space and labs.
 :::